Poissonfish/LMMonBoard/paper.md

 # Fixed, random terms, and their variances
 Users can define whether the terms are categorical or not.
 By default, all terms found in the equation are assigned to the categorical section.
-Users can interact with the section with mouse clicks to re-assign specific term to continuous variables ({\autoref{fig_CatCon}).
+Users can interact with the section with mouse clicks to re-assign specific term to continuous variables (\autoref{fig_CatCon}).
 All variables are assumed to be fixed effects.
 Users can also freely define variables as fixed, correlated random, or i.i.d. random effects in the same manner (\autoref{fig_overview}d).